ramaherdianto/todoapp/README.md

 # Todo App

-Todo App with Sorted tasks feature using React JS and TailwindCSS
+This Todo app will be built using React JS as the primary framework for managing components and application logic.
+To provide a modern and responsive look, we will use Tailwind CSS as the CSS framework.
+The main feature of this application is the ability to sort tasks based on specific criteria.